canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

 ### Checklist

-•	Implement identity and authorization mechanisms for all employees, partners and customer profiles, leveraging strategies that are proportional to the sensitivity of your service.
+- Implement identity and authorization mechanisms for all employees, partners and customer profiles, leveraging strategies that are proportional to the sensitivity of your service.
-•	“Shift security left,” ensuring that security is a consideration in requirements from the very beginning of service design through technical development, and is equally elegantly designed.
+- "Shift security left,” ensuring that security is a consideration in requirements from the very beginning of service design through technical development, and is equally elegantly designed.
-•	Implement or onboard to an Identity and Access Management (IAM) solution that ensures users’ credentials are trusted and portable across devices of the user’s choice.
+- Implement or onboard to an Identity and Access Management (IAM) solution that ensures users’ credentials are trusted and portable across devices of the user’s choice.
-•	Ensure your IAM solution is able to confirm users’ identities as early in (or prior to) establishing a trusted connection as possible.
+- Ensure your IAM solution is able to confirm users’ identities as early in (or prior to) establishing a trusted connection as possible.
-•	Where possible, provide users simple means of authentication (e.g.: biometrics) to your service.
+- Where possible, provide users simple means of authentication (e.g.: biometrics) to your service.
-•	Provide users adequate information to ensure they fully understand the authority they are providing to 3rd party services.
+- Provide users adequate information to ensure they fully understand the authority they are providing to 3rd party services.
-•	Maintain logs of user access to provide both users and business owners assurance that credentials are persistently secure.
+- Maintain logs of user access to provide both users and business owners assurance that credentials are persistently secure.
-•	Implement layered defenses to reduce exposure to cyber threats with increased awareness and understanding to proactively manage such threats (OneGC product design criteria)
+- Implement layered defenses to reduce exposure to cyber threats with increased awareness and understanding to proactively manage such threats (OneGC product design criteria)
-•	Implement protective measures to enable the secure processing and sharing of data and information across government (OneGC product design criteria)
+- Implement protective measures to enable the secure processing and sharing of data and information across government (OneGC product design criteria)

 <section class="dpgn-section-stage dpgn-phase-alpha"></section>
 <section class="dpgn-section-stage dpgn-phase-live"></section>